 265. DEVELOPMENT OF THE ENGLISH DRAMA.
 Survey of major English dramatists (excluding Shakespeare) from the beginnings (ca. 1550) through the eighteenth century.
 Includes such playwrights as Marlowe, Jonson, Beaumont and Fletcher, Webster, Congreve, Dryden, Lillo, Steele, Goldsmith, and Sheridan.
-Prerequisite: English 102.
+Prerequisite: At least one previous course in dramatic literature.